readthedocs/sphinx-hoverxref/docs/index.rst

 Welcome to sphinx-hoverxref!
 ============================

-``sphinx-hoverxref`` is a Sphinx_ extension to show a floating window (*tooltips* or *modal* dialogues) on the cross references of the documentation embedding the content of the linked section on them.
+``sphinx-hoverxref`` is a :doc:`Sphinx <sphinx:index>` extension to show a floating window (*tooltips* or *modal* dialogues) on the cross references of the documentation embedding the content of the linked section on them.
 With ``sphinx-hoverxref``, you don't need to click a link to see what's in there.

 .. figure:: poliastro-usage.gif
    :align: center